Skip to Main Content

 Check for bias!

 Always consider the potential bias of a source (especially when the information comes directly from the company itself) and think about why it might skew one way or another.
-SIFT the info and/or use the CRAAP test (covered in the Kresge Online Workshop in Canvas).
+SIFT the info and/or use the CRAAP test:

 Search for articles about your company, industry, and more.